 TM: You deal with saltwater crocs.
 How big can they get?

 MW: Well no one really knows.
-The biggest one that’s ever been caught was over in the Philippines, that was around 22-foot.
+The biggest one that’s ever been caught was over in the Philippines, that was nearly 22-foot.
 It has since died cause they put it out as a tourist attraction and stressed it out, but that was the biggest on record to date.
 People have said they’ve shot 25-foot crocodiles but there’s no evidence or record of it.

 Even the tooth from a croc over 20-foot would be enormous.
 The biggest I’ve caught was a bit over 18-foot, the biggest I’ve seen was about 20-foot, many years ago when I was mustering cattle.
 But it’s very rare to see anything over 18-foot.